zhackzey/IntersectNav/readme.md

 - **Timeout**: Failure to arrive at the goal point within limited time steps (set to 1000).
 - **Lane Invasion**: The number of illegal lane invasions (e.g. drift onto the opposite lanes) exceeds 5.
 - **Collision**:Once the agent collides into any object (pedestrians or obstacles), it is considered as a collision.
-- **Poor End Pose**: This considers the case that although the agent approaches the ending position, its' heading's deviation from lane direction is more than 15 degrees or its' vertical deviation from lane centerline exceeds 1 meter.
-These thresholds put forward higher requirements for the model's control precision.
-One can view this outcome as a sub-optimal "success''.
 - **Success**: We only consider one episode as a success when the agent arrives at the goal without any of the above conditions triggered.

 The ratios of above outcomes are calculated.
 For example: